mvolkmann/blog/src/meteor.md

 platform for building web and mobile (Android and iOS) applications.
 It is referred to as a platform instead of a framework because it works with other frameworks.
-It is used to host client-side and server-side code.
+It is used to host both client-side and server-side code.

 Meteor is built on Node.js.
 It has good integration with the MongoDB NoSQL database.
 It supports a publish and subscribe mechanism to synchronize user interfaces with backend data, providing real-time updates.

-A significant benefit of Meteor is the ability to implement significant functionality in a small amount of code.
+A big benefit of Meteor is the ability to implement significant functionality in a small amount of code.
 One example of this is user sign up and authentication.
+This is demonstrated in the sample app below.

 Meteor has its own frontend framework called Blaze.
-But it also supports popular options such as
-Angular, React, Svelte, Vue, and Cordova.
+But it also supports other popular options that can be used in its place such as Angular, React, Svelte, Vue, and Cordova.

 Meteor was initially released in 2012.
-It gained immediate attention for its novel use of WebSockets as an alternative to HTTP.
+It gained immediate attention for its novel use of WebSockets as an alternative to HTTP to achieve real-time updates.
 But the attention faded quickly as other frameworks garnered more notice.
 It is seeing some resurgence in 2020.

+The "Meteor Software" company supports both Meteor and Galaxy.
-Galaxy is a cloud hosting platform for Meteor applications.
+Galaxy is a commercial cloud hosting platform for Meteor applications.

 The use of WebSockets to support the Meteor pub/sub model has been replaced by the use of the Apollo framework and GraphQL.